History, tourist information, and nearby accommodation

 The Square is ringed by attractive shops, many of them Georgian.
 They date back to around 1760 when John Gilpin Sawrey, the Lord of the Manor, laid out the Square as we see it today.
 Sawrey lived at Broughton Tower, a stone's throw from The Square.
 Sawrey modelled The Square after a traditional London square, complete with a large horse chestnut tree that still dominates its surroundings.

 The most iconic symbol of Broughton-in-Furness is a slender column known as The Obelisk, standing in the centre of the town square.
 The Obelisk was erected in 1810 to commemorate King George III's Jubilee.
 Near the base of the Obelisk stands a set of old village stocks used to punish criminals in days gone by.
-Near the stocks are a pair of low stone slab benches where fresh fish were displayed for sale on market days.
+Near the stocks are a pair of low stone slab benches where fresh fish was displayed for sale on market days.

 One of those Georgian buildings is the Market Hall, built in 1766.
 It now houses several cal businesses including the tourist information centre.